-- d. the current noise level in the affected rooms or external spaces - e. the affected individual's circumstances - f. the current external noise levels13 - g. the nature of the construction activities proposed and the duration of noise impacts - h. existing published literature on recommended internal noise levels for that particular property use or vulnerable group to avoid significant observed adverse effects (refer to Appendix B). - 3.1.13 The TAP shall identify all necessary permissions and consents required to implement the mitigation.
+- suffering from a medical condition that could be exacerbated by increased noise or shift working) - d. the current noise level in the affected rooms or external spaces - e. the affected individual's circumstances - f. the current external noise levels 13 - g. the nature of the construction activities proposed and the duration of noise impacts - h. existing published literature on recommended internal noise levels for that particular property use or vulnerable group to avoid significant observed adverse effects (refer to Appendix B). - 3.1.13 The TAP shall identify all necessary permissions and consents required to implement the mitigation.
 The Undertaker shall use its reasonable endeavours to obtain these consents required to undertake the works defined in the TAPs. - 3.1.14 The TAP will set out the Undertaker's maintenance and repair obligations together with any agreement with a beneficiary for removal and reinstatement following completion of the construction works for the project, if that is what the beneficiary wishes. - 3.1.15 The TAP shall be implemented by the Undertaker.
 The Undertaker's contractors will be aware of the plan when developing the construction programme and in any application for consent to the relevant local authority under Section 61 of the Control of Pollution Act 1974.
-In the event that it is not reasonably practicable to reduce predicted noise or vibration below the trigger values in the TAP, as accepted by the relevant local authority under a Section 61 consent, then the contractor will implement the mitigation package set out in the TAP in full before commencing the works that would exceed the trigger values14.
-This is subject to the caveats listed in para.
-1.1.15 and obtaining the necessary consents (para 3.1.13). - 3.1.16 The TAP shall also set out the corrective actions that the contractor will take in the unplanned event that monitoring during the construction demonstrates that the trigger values are being or are expected to be exceeded. - 3.1.17 Steps for developing and implementing the TAPs are further defined in Section 5 of the Policy.
+In the event that it is not reasonably practicable to reduce predicted noise or vibration below the trigger values in the TAP, as accepted by the relevant local authority under a Section 61 consent, then the contractor will implement the mitigation package set out in the TAP in full before commencing the works that would exceed the trigger values 14.
+This is subject to the caveats listed in para, 1.1.15 and obtaining the necessary consents (para 3.1.13). - 3.1.16 The TAP shall also set out the corrective actions that the contractor will take in the unplanned event that monitoring during the construction demonstrates that the trigger values are being or are expected to be exceeded. - 3.1.17 Steps for developing and implementing the TAPs are further defined in Section 5 of the Policy.